Cyfrin/audit-repo-cloner/README.md

 pytest --cov=audit_repo_cloner
 ```

+### Test Structure

+The integration tests are designed to:

+1. Create temporary GitHub repositories for testing
+2. Run the audit repo cloner on those repositories
+3. Verify the results
+4. Clean up all created repositories

+The tests utilize fixtures defined in `conftest.py` to set up and tear down the test environment.

+#### GitHub Integration Tests

+The integration tests verify:
+- GitHub Actions removal from source repositories
+- Smart contract file cloning
+- Branch creation for auditors and reports
+- Report workflow generation
+- Project board setup with the correct columns

 ### Cleaning Up Test Repositories

-To clean up test repositories created during integration tests, you can use the cleanup script:
+To clean up test repositories created during integration tests, use the cleanup script:

 ```bash
 # Clean up test repos created in the last 3 hours (default)